 Continuation of Japan 213.
 Continued development of communication skills with special emphasis on speaking.
 Students develop reading/writing skills with an additional 300 kanji during the year.
 Prerequisite: grade of B- or better in Japan 213 or placement by examination.

-L05 Japan 221 Topics: Japanese Popular Culture
+L05 Japan 221 Topics in Japanese Literature and Culture

 L05 Japan 226C Japanese Civilization